alex-e-leon/require-source-filepath/README.md

 # require-source-filepath [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

-Finds the absolute filepath to the original sourcecode that defines a value in node.
+Finds the absolute file path to the original source code that defines a value in node.

 You may want to use this package if you're looking to do code introspection.
 When you import or require a file, it often isn't the file that actually defines the sourcecode for the variable you've just imported.